fenago/ruby-programming/lab_guides/Lab_9.md

 course, not just in Ruby).
 The decisions you make about the shape of the containers are as important as any other feature of the storage process.

 ### 9.5.
-Summary {#ch09lev1sec5}
+Summary

-In this chapter, we’ve looked at a representative set of database and data-storage facilities in Ruby.
+In This lab, we’ve looked at a representative set of database and data-storage facilities in Ruby.
 We looked at YAML, the data-serialization format, as a kind of database tool, having the particular dual merit of allowing for direct storage of Ruby data